 Instead, opt for full coverage makeup in areas that require it, such as the beard area, and use a lighter foundation on the rest of your face.

 When it comes to makeup, technique matters.
 Some common examples of poor makeup application technique include:

-If your makeup skills are lacking, book a lesson with a makeup artist or look for makeup tutorials on YouTube.
-(Or for more specialized instruction, check out Makeup Magic: The Ultimate Male to Female Makeup Program.)
+If your makeup skills are lacking, look for makeup tutorials on YouTube or check out my free Male to Female Makeup Mini Course.

 4. Not Selecting The Right Makeup Shades